pilgrimlyieu/Focust/scripts/README.md

 ## Scripts

-- `release.ps1` - PowerShell script (Windows, cross-platform)
+- `release.ts` - TypeScript script (cross-platform, runs with Bun/Node.js)
-- `release.sh` - Bash script (Linux, macOS)
+- `setup-updater-signing.ts` - TypeScript script to setup code signing for updater

 ## Requirements

+1. Bun (recommended) or Node.js 18+
-1. Write release notes in `RELEASE_NOTE.md` before running
+2. Write release notes in `RELEASE_NOTE.md` before running
-2. Be on `main` branch with clean working directory
+3. Be on `main` branch with clean working directory
-3. Have Git configured properly
+4. Have Git configured properly

 ## What It Does